HACP/DataScienceReviewLibrary/wiki/Clustering.md

 Exploring the mutual information we notice that it starts at a low value and each iteration increases until it reaches a maximum - the entropy of the ground truth-  when the two distributions are the same - MI(X;X) = H(X)
 ![Example 3: Animation](assets/figures/kMeansAnimated.gif)

+## Contribution of this project
+In the file InformationTheoryClusteringLib, we develop two clustering algorithms:
+- kMeans: Fast and requires a lot of memory.
+Well established method, very intutive.
+- Free energy - entropy: Slow and requires a lot of memory and computing power.
+Experimental method, exploits connection with Information Theory and physics.
+TODO: explore optimization and further efficiency of the algorithm.